cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 You can put this to the test.
 When thinking about big issues taking place in the world, think about who is involved, how they are acting, what they are saying, etc.
-Then ask, is what they are saying make sense, per the above ideas?
+Then ask, does what they say make sense, per the above ideas?

 ## Lateral Reading